jaeheonshim/smallprojects/README.md

 # Welcome to "smallprojects"
 Welcome to smallprojects, my github repository for small projects that don't deserve their own separate repository.
-They are still fun and interesting nevertheless.
+These are bits of code and small programs I work on in my free time, just for fun.
+They might not be as advanced and useful as the large-scale projects I build, buthey are still fun and interesting nevertheless.
+Feel free to use the code in this repository as you wish, as long as you follow the terms of the [license](https://github.com/jaeheonshim/smallprojects/blob/master/LICENSE).
 Enjoy!

 ## [Learning Goal Generator](https://github.com/jaeheonshim/smallprojects/tree/master/Learning%20Goal%20Generator)
 *Python*